Implementing the biset category of finite groups: Bisets from a categorical point of view

 \subsection{The biset category of finite groups}

-From now on, we will refer to the full subcategory of $\FinBiset$ on finite groups again as $\FinBiset$.
+From now on, we will denote the full subcategory of $\FinBisetCat$ on finite groups (viewed as one-object groupoids) by $\FinBisetGrp$ or simply by $\FinBiset$.
 It is easy to see that this is equivalent to the definition from \Cref{sec:classical_bisets}, i.e.,

 where we identify an $(H,G)$-biset ${}_H X_G$ with a functor